kiranojhanp/fullstack-typescript-turborepo-starter/README.md

 ### Install Dependencies

-If you're running it for the first time, extract the environment variables using
+If you're running it for the first time, extract the environment variables using command below.
+Make sure you are at root of the project.

 ```
 make extract.env
 ```

-Make sure you are at root of the project and just run
+then just run

 ```
 make service.start